Great Hall

 Awaaz was written for chamber choir, sarod and Indian percussion and in Datta’s words ‘explores the event, known as Partition, through the lens of the human voice.
 What if language was shattered into fragmented syllables?
 What if words and phrases were torn up like the lands of India and Pakistan?
 Could a libretto be made up of shards of words from Hindi, Urdu and Bengali?
 Stripped of meaning and identity, what emotion would this debris of sound carry?

-Premiered at the Proms in 2021 with the composer as soloist, tonight the work will feature sitar as the solo instrument, played by guest artist Debipriya Das, with Gurdain Rayatt and Prathap Ramachandra on Indian percussion.
+Premiered at the Proms in 2021 with the composer as soloist, the work will feature sitar as the solo instrument, played by guest artist Debipriya Das, with Gurdain Rayatt and Prathap Ramachandra on Indian percussion.